codeparkhouston/materials/lesson-8/README.md

   Master is the "master" version of our directory.
 It will change us back into our original timeline.
 Now if we check the contents of our file, we see it with the latest content.

-***We've just made our first git repository, tracked it's changes, and even saw how to look at a file's history and change timelines!***
+***We've just made our first git repository, tracked it's changes, and even saw how to look at a file's history and change the timeline for our directory!***

 | Command     | What it means | What it does |
 | ----------- | ------------- | ------------ |